ariga/atlas/doc/md/guides/orms/gorm.md

 GORM is a popular ORM widely used in the Go community.
-GORM allows users to manage their database schemas using its [AutoMigrate](https://gorm.io/docs/migration.html#Auto-Migration) feature, which is usually suffucient during development and in many simple cases.
+GORM allows users to manage their database schemas using its [AutoMigrate](https://gorm.io/docs/migration.html#Auto-Migration) feature, which is usually sufficient during development and in many simple cases.

 However, at some point, teams need more control and decide to employ the [versioned migrations](/concepts/declarative-vs-versioned#versioned-migrations)